aiis/BannerlordHardmode/README.md

 # A Simple Hardmode for Bannerlord

-This mod is an intro for me to Bannerlord modding
+This is a simple balancing mod intended to make the game Bannerlord more challenging.

 ### Changes to base game
 * Increased damage player takes (2x the dmg of default realistic setting)